gordoncrenshaw/jwt-token-viewer/README.md

 ## Compiling the code

 I build this example using the IDE VS Code.
-It's a java maven project, and uses the gson libraries to parse the JSON string.
+The java code uses the gson libraries to parse the JSON string.

 ## Acknowledgement